bryanbibat/ffnpdf/README.md

 ## Installation

-To install this stupid gem:
+Ruby hackers already know how to install this stupid gem.
+But for everyone else, here's how to install it in Ubuntu.

+First install [Ruby](http://www.ruby-lang.org).
+I'm guessing the gem won't work with ruby 1.8 so you'll need to install ruby 1.9:

+    sudo apt-get install ruby1.9.1 ruby1.9.1-dev build-essential libxml2 libxml2-dev libxslt1-dev

+Then install the gem via `gem install`:

-    gem install ffnpdf
+    sudo gem install ffnpdf

 It also requires [pandoc](http://johnmacfarlane.net/pandoc/) as well as a bunch of extra stuff related to LaTeX/XeTeX.
 In Ubuntu, you can install this using the following command: